 Summer is our favorite season here at Rising Stars – it means our camps and theater intensives are just around the corner!
-This year, we’re very excited to run TWO musical theater programs – the first, our new Musical Theater Intensive for Homeschoolers, runs next week (June 5-9); the second, our traditional Rising Stars Camp, runs July 17-21.
+This year, we’re very excited to run THREE musical theater programs – the first, our Musical Theater Intensive for Homeschoolers, runs June 11-15 in Beverly, MA; the second, Rising Stars West, runs June 25-29 in Gardner, MA; and our traditional Rising Stars Camp runs July 23-27 in North Reading, MA.

 A few weeks ago I wrote a post entitled The Ten Commandments of Choral Singing.
 In that vein, I thought it would be fun to write a similar post for our summer programs.
 So, whether you are a seasoned Rising Star, or you’re a new enrollee and aren’t sure what to expect, I give you: The Ten Commandments of Rising Stars Week!

 I. Thou shalt arrive each day on time, with thine own music.
 At the beginning of every day, we do a vocal warm-up and a physical warm-up.
 These are important for preparing your voice, body, and mind for the day’s rehearsal, and if you come late, you might miss them.

 You must also remember to bring your own music.
 We don’t always have extra copies, and it’s really hard to share music with your neighbor.
 Even if your neighbor is your best friend.
 Trust me on this.